azil-74/Floaties/README.md

 # Floaties 📝

-Floaties is a secure, minimalist sticky note application built for Linux and Windows.
+Floaties is a secure, minimalist sticky note application built for Linux and Windows (coming soon to store).
 It focuses on privacy, local-first data ownership, and a distraction-free user experience.

 ## ✨ Key Features
 * **Encryption by Default**: Uses Argon2id and AES-256 (via Fernet) to secure your notes in a local vault.